INTERDISCIPLINARY GRADUATE EDUCATION AT VIRGINIA TECH

 - The societal causes and consequences of these ecological problems

-- The role that science can play in resolving these issues by informing sound environmental policy
+- The role that scientists can play in resolving these issues through effective science communication and by informing sound environmental policy

 Like all of Virginia Tech’s IGEPs, the Interfaces of Global Change IGEP is not a degree-granting program.
 Rather, it will provide PhD students with a unique intellectual focus and training.
 Our goal is for each IGC Fellow to gain depth in their specific scientific area of expertise (e.g. biology or engineering), while simultaneously gaining breadth in the multifaceted realm of global change and the science-policy interface.
 Students still receive their PhD degree from their home department, but they will focus on global change and the science-policy interface.